kiskaszap/angularDocumentation/README.md

       **_let app =_**: We assign the module to a variable app so we can reference it later when defining configurations, controllers, filters, etc.

-    - Next, set up the routing configuration for your application using the $routeProvider service:
+    - Next, set up the routing configuration for your application using the $routeProvider service

       ```Javascript
       app.config(function ($routeProvider) {